Ukraine thwarts Russian advances; fight rages for Mariupol

 On Monday, Russia’s pro-Kremlin Komsomolskaya Pravda newspaper, citing the Defense Ministry, reported that almost 10,000 Russian soldiers had been killed.
 The report was quickly removed, and the newspaper blamed hackers.
 The Kremlin refused to comment.
 The Western official said the figure is “a reasonable estimate.”

-Facing unexpectedly stiff resistance that has left the bulk of Moscow’s ground forces miles from the center of Kyiv, Putin’s troops are increasingly concentrating their air power and artillery on Ukraine’s cities and civilians.
+Putin’s troops are facing unexpectedly stiff resistance that has left the bulk of Moscow’s ground forces miles from the center of Kyiv, and they are making slow progress on apparent efforts to cut off fighters in eastern Ukraine.
+The Russians are increasingly concentrating their air power and artillery on Ukraine’s cities and civilians.

 Talks to end the fighting have continued by video.
-Ukrainian President Volodymyr Zelenskyy has said he would be prepared to consider waiving any bid by Ukraine to join NATO — a key Russian demand — in exchange for a cease-fire, the withdrawal of Russian troops and a guarantee of Ukraine’s security.
+Zelenskyy said negotiations with Russia are going “step by step, but they are going forward.”

 U.N.
 Secretary-General Antonio Guterres said he saw progress in the talks.